Canine Pigment Type Switch

 Pigment Type Switch Dogs Extension Locus alpha MSH

 • Em is the dominant allele in this series.
-It works normally but also produces a melanistic mask and is associated with a tendency for more shading in agouti and sable dogs.
+It produces a melanistic mask on top of any pattern.

 • E is the wild-type allele and just enables normal pattern expression.

-• eG, eA, eH are reduced-function alleles that cause a domino phenotype with bigger and lighter phaeomelanin markings and a reduced ability to produce eumelanin compared to non-domino dogs.
-Domino alleles can be described as partial recessive red since they reduce but not fully remove the functionality of MC1R.
+• eG, eA, eH are reduced-function alleles that cause a domino phenotype with bigger and lighter phaeomelanin markings and a reduced ability to produce eumelanin.
+Domino alleles can be described as partial recessive red since they reduce (but not fully remove) the functionality of MC1R.

 Pigment Type Switch Dogs Extension Locus ee loss of function